 Three sites - 1JA1254, 1JA1255, and 1JA1256 - were evaluated relative to a proposed Civil War Defenses of Bellefonte (CWDB) multiple-resource listing.
 All three are recommended eligible as contributing resources to the CWDB.
 These three sites should be preserved in place through avoidance.
 If avoidance is not feasible, mitigation of effects to the CWBD would be necessary.
+In order to ensure avoidance of these sites during the life of the project, the NTP issued by TVA to Bellefonte Solar upon the completion of all environmental reviews will be conditioned on the avoidance of those sites during the term of the PPA.

 Three sites -1JA1237, 1JA1238, and1JA1249 - are recommended potentially eligible.
 Current project plans call for these three sites to be preserved in place.
-Two sites - 1JA1242 and 1JA1243 - are recommended eligible and should be preserved in place.
+Two sites - 1JA1242 and 1JA1243

+- are recommended eligible and should be preserved in place.
 If avoidance is not feasible, mitigative studies would be necessary.
+In order to ensure avoidance of these sites during the life of the project, the NTP issued by TVA to Bellefonte Solar upon the completion of all environmental reviews will be conditioned on the avoidance of those sites during the term of the PPA.
 Based on this survey, TVA has determined that the APE contains 14 NRHP-potentially eligible or -eligible archaeological sites.